jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 Note: you must change the ${JELLYFIN_DOMAIN} for your domain, like jellyfin.mydomain.xyz for example.
 If using an HDHomeRun, use network_mode: host, remove the traefik network information for proper building of the yaml.

 Note: Due to a [bug](https://github.com/containous/traefik/issues/5559) in traefik, you cannot dynamically route to containers in host_mode, you must set a static route in your toml/file.
+Using host_mode is required to use DLNA or an HdHomeRun.

 ```